8 Cultural Differences between US and Switzerland

 3. Public Transportation

-If you go to areas with skiing, expect to be able to ski down a mountain, get on a public bus with your equipment, and be taken back to wherever you need to go.
-Never be surprised to see a bus or train full of bicycles if you are going to any biking destination.
-You can even buy a ticket for your bike if you don’t want to send it as luggage.
+In ski areas, you can ski down a mountain, board a public bus with your equipment, and be taken back to wherever you need to go.
+It is common to see buses and trains full of bicycles near biking destinations, and you can buy a ticket for your bike if you prefer not to send it as luggage.
+Public transportation includes mountain railways and lake boats — not bad for a landlocked country.

 4. Swiss Sports